reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 Given the migration in the region, these other countries were also represented in terms of contributor background:  Sudan, Turkey, Syria.

 There were two invited contributors, joining from India and Germany.
 Invited contributors were those who participated in a prior sprint and have continued contributing to scikit-learn.
 They were paired with a new contributor.

+### Applications Received
+The countries in the AFME region with the most applicants are:
+- Nigeria:  20
+- Kenya:  12
+- Saudi Arabia:  8
+- South Africa:  5
+- Sweden: 4
+- Morocco:  4

 ### Spoken Languages
 All communication was in English.
 All participants felt comfortable conversing in English.
 Languages spoken by participants included:  English, Arabic, French, Kishwahli, Persian, Hindi, Urdu, Turkish and German.